Qualitative Data Analysis: The Basics, May 5, 2025

 Wutich

-Amber Wutich is a Presidents Professor, Professor of Anthropology and Director of the Center for Global Health in ASU’s School of Human Evolution and Social Change.
+Amber Wutich is a Presidents Professor, Regents Professor, Professor of Anthropology and Director of the Center for Global Health in ASU’s School of Human Evolution and Social Change.
 She has been recognized as Carnegie CASE Arizona Professor of the Year and received ASU's Faculty Achievement Award for Excellence in Classroom Performance.
 Prof. Wutich teaches in ASU’s Ph.D. programs in Global Health, Environmental Social Sciences, and Cultural Anthropology.
 She also teaches text analysis in courses supported by the National Science Foundation.

-Workshop Fee $50
+Workshop Fee $50 - registration fee includes lunch

 Workshops are open to faculty, staff, graduate students and undergraduate students both ASU and the non ASU community.